 These chicken meatballs are incredibly easy to prepare and baked entirely in the oven!

 - Grate onion and prepare meatballs: Grate the onion into a large mixing bowl.
-To the same mixing bowl, add the chicken, garlic, egg, breadcrumbs, parmesan, Italian seasoning, chili powder, red pepper flakes and both types of paprika.
-Season with ¼ teaspoon each of salt and pepper.
+Add the chicken, garlic, egg, breadcrumbs, parmesan, Italian seasoning, chili powder, red pepper flakes and both types of paprika.
+Season with salt and pepper.
 Use your hands to mix everything together well.

-- Form meatballs: Spray your hands lightly with olive oil to prevent sticking.
-Roll and form the meat into firm, golf-ball sized meatballs, roughly 2 tablespoons of mixture each.
+- Form meatballs: Roll and form the meat mixture into golf-ball size meatballs, roughly 2 tablespoons each.

-- Add sauce to baking dish: Pour the vodka sauce into a 9×13-inch baking dish.
-Spray a large oven-safe wire rack with non-stick cooking spray.
-Place the rack securely on top of the baking dish.
+- Add sauce to baking dish: Pour the vodka sauce into a baking dish.
+Spray a large oven-safe wire rack with non-stick cooking spray and arrange the rack on top of the baking dish.

 - Serve: Garnish with fresh basil and parsley.
 Sprinkle with more parmesan and enjoy plain or with your favorite pasta or bread!

-Make in advance tip: Meatballs can be formed (unbaked) up to 2 days in advance.
+Make in advance tip: The chicken meatballs can be formed (unbaked) up to 2 days in advance.
 Roll the meatballs and place them on a plastic wrap-lined tray or pan.
 Cover the pan with more plastic wrap and store in the refrigerator.
 Allow the meatballs to sit at room temperature for 30 minutes before baking or broiling.

 - Pasta – Hot, buttery noodles are the obvious pairing for Italian meatballs.